Buddha Nirvana: Understanding the State of Peace Beyond Suffering

 1. Is Nirvana like heaven?

-2. Can anyone achieve Nirvana, or only monks?
+2. Can anyone achieve Nirvana?

 3. Are there stages of Nirvana?